-With damage to the body pain appears alongside it like a ghostly but insistent companion.
+With damage to the body pain appears alongside it like a ghostly but quite insistent companion.
 If the damage doesn’t motivate us its companion certainly will and no doubt this is how it evolved as a survival aid.
-Pain has a function as information to guide us, the lighthouse on the rocks that warns us.
+In fact a few people are born every year without the ability for pain and they usually die prematurely in accidents.
+Pain has a function as information to guide us, the light blinking on the body’s instrument panel.
 But what about when pain has no seeming purpose, an alarm bell loudly ringing when the building has long ago been emptied?

 In considering what part of the brain is the ultimate receiver of pain signals we search in recursive loops but in the end find nothing, no wiser than the medieval – or modern sci-fi comedy – idea of a little man inside our heads – complete of course with his own brain and contained little man.
 There is apparently no part of the brain that collates and makes sense of all its signals but even if there were – the brain’s brain – the problem would just be put off.
 Pain and pleasure just as consciousness itself are emergent properties of the brain, that is a cumulative effect of simple steps that can only be truly seen at a larger scale.

 Pain is a cognitive construct that seizes the brain, a reflexive, automatic process that has evolved to protect the body.
 Pain is an imperative; without this imperative pain would not exist, would have no function.
 This imperative is what distinguishes it from just information.
 Information alone is apparently not enough to affect behavior of even the more sophisticated animals.
 Pain concentrates the mind like nothing else.
 Like fear, pain demands a change in the present situation, we are motivated to get away by an acute and unpleasant sensation.